University Health Service (UHS)

 Health Care for Graduating Students

 Graduates of the University who continue to reside in the Rochester area are welcome to continue to use UHS as their primary care medical office after graduation.
 Payment will simply change to the health insurance plan you choose.
-Spouse/partners are also welcome to continue to come to UHS for their health care.
-Contact the UHS Practice Manager for information and to register as a continuing patient by e-mail at email@example.com or phone at 585-275-2638.
+Contact the UHS Practice Manager for information and to register as a continuing patient by e-mail at firstname.lastname@example.org or phone at 585-275-2638.